-Help Center/ Cloud Container Engine/ FAQs/ Workload/ Workload Exception Troubleshooting/ How Can I Find the Fault for an Abnormal Workload?
+Help Center/ Cloud Container Engine/ FAQs/ Workload/ Workload Exception Troubleshooting/ How Can I Locate the Root Cause If a Workload Is Abnormal?

 If a workload is abnormal, you can check the pod events first to locate the fault and then rectify the fault.